jasonsiders/apex-async-actions/README.md

 Once these steps have been completed, create `AsyncAction__c` records linked to your processor class via the `ProcessorClass__c` field.
 When run, the processor will process any `AsyncAction__c` records with a _Pending_ Status.

-Once the action has been processed, the framework updates the `AsyncAction__c` record with details about its execution, including its _Status_, if it needs to be retried, and logs (including errors) related to the Action.
+Once the action has been processed, the framework updates the `AsyncAction__c` record with details about its execution, including its _Status_, any errors that occurred, and if it needs to be retried.

 Read more about the `AsyncAction__c` object [here](/docs/ASYNCACTIONOBJECT.md).
 ![An AsyncAction__c record](/media/sample_async_action.png)